 - 1. Fulfillment of all deficiencies and prerequisites indicated as conditions for admission. - 2.
 Successful completion of 32 hours of courses (including Higher Education and Teaching Methods) each with a grade of "B-" or higher, and a cumulative grade point average of 3.33 or better." - 3.
-Successful completion of the minimum residency requirement of four semesters, which includes two consecutive semesters of full-time (minimum of 9 hours) course work. - 4.
+Successful completion of the minimum residency requirement of at least half the regular coursework at the El Monte main campus. - 4.
 Successful fulfillment of all biblical and research language proficiency requirements - 5.
 Successful completion of the comprehensive examinations. - 6.
 Acceptance of the dissertation research proposal and revisions (if any). - 7.
 Attendance at a minimum of four doctoral colloquia. - 8.
 Students must receive candidacy before registering for the first dissertation research course.